-The Trust Deeds of the Funds also permit further classes of units to be made available other than those currently available.
+The Trust Deeds also permit further classes of units to be made available other than those currently available.
 Any such class of unit may vary according to whether it accumulates or distributes income or attracts different fees and expenses, and as a result of this, monies may be deducted from classes in unequal proportions.
-In these circumstances, the proportionate interests of the classes of units within a Fund will be adjusted in accordance with the provisions of the Trust Deed of each of the Funds relating to proportion accounts.
+In these circumstances, the proportionate interests of the classes of units within a Fund will be adjusted in accordance with the provisions of the Trust Deeds relating to proportion accounts.
 The Trustee may create one or more classes of units as instructed from time to time by the Manager.
 The creation of additional unit classes will not result in any material prejudice to the interests of holders of units in existing unit classes.

-17. Evidence of Title
+21. Evidence of Title

-No certificates are issued for the Funds.
+No certificates are issued in respect of the units in the Funds.
 Should any unitholder, for any reason, require evidence of his title to units, the Manager shall, upon unitholder proof of identity as it shall reasonably require, supply the relevant unitholder with a certified copy of the relevant entry in the Register relating to their holding of units.